UGentBiomath/COVID19-Model/data/README.md

 #### Belgian Census 2011

 + `Pop_LPW_NL_25FEB15.xlsx` contains the working population per sex, place of residence and place of work.
 From these data a recurrent mobility matrix is computed.
 Data free for download at https://census2011.fgov.be/download/downloads_nl.html .
++ `census_demo_nl_04nov14.xlsx` contains all demographic data from the 2011 Belgian census.
+Data free for download at https://census2011.fgov.be/download/downloads_nl.html .

 ### Interim data sets conversion scripts